! – Google Tag Manager -->

 These meal packs are an extremely flexible resource.
 They come in several different varieties and can be prepared with additional spices or ingredients to suit local tastes.
 No matter how it is prepared, Vitafood’s nutritional value remains the same, providing the optimal balance of vitamins, minerals, protein, fiber, fat and carbohydrates that hungry bodies need.

 Cross Catholic Outreach receives donations of Vitafood coordinated by well-respected international aid organizations.
 Sometimes, these donations arrive prepacked in airtight bags, ready to ship.
-At other times, we receive the components for Vitafood separately — the rice or lentil base, the beans or soy powder and the vitamin-rich vegetable mix.
+At other times, we receive the components for Vitafood separately — the rice, potato or lentil base, the beans or soy powder and the vitamin-rich vegetable mix.
 In these circumstances, local parishes, schools and other organizations help prepare the Vitafood for shipment at our Food Packing Events.
 These events provide an incredible opportunity for U.S. Catholics to put their faith into action and engage in the revolution against world hunger.
 They also make the packing process extremely cost-effective, freeing up more resources for shipping and distribution to hungry families.